 This week, I had big plans to move on from covering my month-long trip to Italy, France, and England.
-I've talked about it in this column for three straight weeks
+I've talked about it in this column for three straight weeks, after all.

 The topping was pure revelation: slices of the most delicious fried eggplant atop a simple margarita base of tomato sauce, basil, and mozzarella.
 On top of it all were thin slices of Parmigiano Reggiano that became crispy and caramelized in the oven, with an in-your-face toastiness, like frico.
 The ingredients were reminiscent, of course, of eggplant parmesan, but the similarities pretty much stopped at that.

 The eggplant was cut just thinly enough to maintain its shape and some of that great meatiness in the flesh of the eggplant, but not so thick that it became mushy.
 It was clear that the eggplant had been coated in breadcrumbs and fried beforehand, and then placed atop the pizza.
 In the wood-burning oven, the eggplant's crispiness was only heightened; indeed, the textural complexity of oozing, melty cheese and the crunchy eggplant was compelling in and of itself.

 I'd seen eggplant on pizza before, but never fried.
 It was as if the pizzaiolo-- a woman, which is rare in Italy, by the name of Brigida-- had the thought when looking at the array of typical antipasti that are so often in trattorie and bars around Italy.
 Of course, fried eggplant is rampant throughout the country, so while it's not entirely bizarre to envision it on a pizza, it's imaginative nonetheless.